gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ### Time Series Models

-TODO describe time series models
+Time series forecasting is a method used to predict future values based on historical data.
+It involves analyzing the patterns and trends in the data to make informed predictions about future values.
+In this project, I used various time series models to forecast sales data at different levels of granularity, including global, regional, and store-level sales.
+Unlike traditional machine learning models, time series models are specifically designed to handle time-dependent data and capture the underlying patterns and seasonality present in the data.
+The following are the models used in this project:

 **Triple Exponential Smoothing (Holt-Winters)**

-This model uses a combination of three components: level, trend, and seasonality.
+The model incorporates level, trend, and seasonality components, making it suitable for time series data exhibiting these characteristics.
+It was employed to forecast both global and regional sales data.

+However, this model wasn't used for store-level sales data due to the presence of 365 stores.
+Applying the model to each store would be computationally expensive and result in 365 separate models, which would be cumbersome to maintain and deploy.

+**ARIMA & MSTL**

+SARIMAX is a variant of the ARIMA model that includes an additional component for seasonality.
 It is suitable for time series data with a trend and seasonality.
+Since this dataset contains multiple seasonal patterns, I used Multiple Seasonal Decomposition of Time Series (MSTL) for modeling the seasonality.
 I used this model to forecast the global sales data and region-level sales data.
-I didn't want to use this model for store-level sales data as there were 365 stores and it would be computationally expensive to run this model for each store.
-It would also be tedious to maintain and deploy 365 models.

 **Facebook Prophet**

 Prophet is a forecasting tool developed by Facebook that is designed for analyzing time series data with daily observations that display patterns on different time scales.
 It is robust to missing data and shifts in the trend, and it provides intuitive parameters that are easy to interpret.
 I used this model to forecast the global sales data and region-level sales data.
+I used this model to forecast the global sales data and region-level sales data.

 #### Feature Engineering

+The dataset included discount dates for various stores, and I needed to aggregate this data at the regional level to create a new feature called 'Total_Discount', representing the total number of discounts offered in a region on any given day.
+This was necessary because I was forecasting for regional and global sales, which required aggregating the data at those levels.

 #### Metric

-I used Mean Absolute Percentage Error (MAPE) as the evaluation metric for the models.
+The models were assessed using the Mean Absolute Percentage Error (MAPE), which measures forecasting accuracy by averaging the absolute percentage errors between predicted and actual values.
+Lower MAPE values indicate better model performance.

+The goal was to achieve a MAPE value below 10%, but the models only reached a MAPE value of approximately 15%.

 #### Plots